-Whether it's a big 65-inch screen, a feature filled smart TV or a model that puts quality first, there are great options available for less than a grand.
-Let us show you the best deals from among the dozens of TVs we review every year.
+Whether you're after a big 65-inch screen, a feature-filled smart TV or a model that puts quality first, there are great options available from the best TV brands for less than a grand.
+Read on and we'll help you find the best TV under $1,000.

 What are the best TVs under $1,000?